Examples

 make -s -j4 DIM=2 program

-This will provide an executable named program2d.<bunch_of_options>.ex
+This will provide an executable named program2d.<bunch_of_options>.ex.

-If one compiles for 3D, i.e. DIM=3
+If one compiles for 3D, use DIM=3 either on the command-line or in the configuration file.

-, the executable will be named program3d.<bunch_of_options>.ex
+The executable will be named program3d.<bunch_of_options>.ex.

 To run the application do: